Varicose Veins and Hemorrhoids

 Best methods of use include:

 - Daily sitz bath with essential oils can help to help decrease discomfort, stimulate circulation and promote healing.
-Add about 8 drops of essential oil blend to a little carrier oil and swish in the bath.
+Add about 8 drops of essential oil blend to a little liquid soap and swish in the bath.

 - Soothing oil or ointment to be applied during the day as needed.
 10 to 12 drops of essential oil combined in 25 ml cream, gel or ointment.